 For example, the United States today is far richer than it was at the beginning of the twentieth century or even in the 1970’s.
 Yet, the gap between the rich and poor is also at a historically high level (only comparable to what happened prior to the Great Depression).
 Millions of people have expressed their discontent with the current level of income inequality through the Occupy Wall Street movement.
 Are we better off today, then, as a result of the economic growth even if this growth has come at the expense of a more equal society?
 This is the question that my research tries to answer using alternative measures such as the level of self-reported happiness.

 I am also interested in economic freedom and the political institutions that define it.
-Some of the questions that my research explores include: What is the effect of economic freedom on income inequality, productive and non-productive entrepreneurship, and does economic freedom lead level of subjective well-being.
+Some of the questions that my research explores include: What is the effect of economic freedom on income inequality, productive and non-productive entrepreneurship, and does economic freedom lead to higher level of subjective well-being.

 Outside of academia I spend time with my family, travel, take lots (and I mean lots) of pictures, and enjoy every opportunity to be outdoors.
 I am also a big soccer fan.